leotam/leotam.github.io/_posts/2016-10-20-DarkForest.markdown

 1. Machine learning models, when exposed, are subject to adversarial probing. <https://arxiv.org/abs/1312.6199>

-2. When ML models are subject to advesarial probing, it's possible to improve the robustness of the model. <https://arxiv.org/abs/1412.6572>
+2. When ML models are subject to adversarial probing, it's possible to improve the robustness of the model. <https://arxiv.org/abs/1412.6572>

 3. Through probing, one may increase the model robustness of a similar model, for example through: <https://arxiv.org/abs/1412.6572> or <http://papers.nips.cc/paper/5423-generative-adversarial>.